Interac e-Transfer

 Interac e-Transfer (formerly Interac Email Money Transfer or EMT) is a Canadian funds transfer service between personal and business accounts in participating Canadian banks and other financial institutions, offered through Interac Corporation.

 From inception until early 2018, the service was provided by Acxsys, a for-profit consortium backed by most of the major partners of the nonprofit Interac Association, and using the Interac brand under licence.
 In February 2018, the activities of both organizations were combined into a single for-profit organization under the Interac name.

 Participating institutions

 Most Canadians who use online banking can send funds.
-These include personal deposit account holders with the big five banks (Bank of Montreal (BMO), Bank of Nova Scotia (Scotiabank), Canadian Imperial Bank of Commerce (CIBC), Royal Bank of Canada (RBC), and TD Bank Group (Toronto Dominion-Bank)), Desjardins, Tangerine, National Bank, HSBC Bank Canada, President's Choice Financial, and many credit unions and other institutions, as well as some small-business account holders.
-In 2015, 105 million money transfers were sent using the platform totaling over CA$44 billion in value.
+These include personal deposit account holders with the big five banks (Bank of Montreal, Scotiabank, CIBC, RBC, and TD), Desjardins, Tangerine, National Bank, Simplii, PC Financial, EQ Bank and many credit unions and other institutions, as well as some small-business account holders.
+In 2015, 105 million money transfers were sent using the platform totalling over CA$44 billion in value.

 Any personal account holder in Canada can receive funds.

-How it works
+Process

 An e-Transfer resembles an e-cheque in many respects.
 The money is not actually transferred by e-mail.
 Only the instructions to retrieve the funds are.